diambra/docs/content/handsOnReinforcementLearning/stableBaselines3/_index.en.md

 #### Native interface

-DIAMBRA Arena native interface with Stable Baselines 3 covers a wide range of use cases and
+DIAMBRA Arena native interface with Stable Baselines 3 covers a wide range of use cases, automating handling of vectorized environments and monitoring wrappers.
+In the majority of cases it will be sufficient for users to directly import and use it, with no need for additional customization.
+Below is reported its interface and a table describing its arguments.

 ```python
 def make_sb3_env(game_id, env_settings={}, wrappers_settings=None,